paoloironhack/data_analytics062020/projects/Project4/project_4_readme.md

    - A **README file** to guide the reader through the project and files and also have a functional file structure.
 The README file should clearly include which topic you chose and which are the questions you would like to find an answer to.
    - **A data folder** with an additional **README.md file** inside that explains the data set.
 (Without README file in the data folder you will not be able to push the folder because empty folders are not accepted by git)
    - **Python files** and **Jupyter notebooks**<br>
 These files should be self sufficient.
 Someone with no exposure to the problem should be able to read the notebooks and understand your analysis.
-Make sure your notebooks looks clean and well documented by making proper use of comments, docstrings and markdowns to tell your story.
+Make sure your notebooks look clean and well documented by making proper use of comments, docstrings and markdowns to tell your story.
       -  **We strongly suggest to start the notebook files with and Introduction and conclude it with a Conclusions section**
       - We encourage you to produce      **meaningful and clear plots** adjusted to the data you want to present and to make proper use of   font(size), labels, contrasts, legends  and colors to make memorable the story you want to tell audience.